tytydraco/yessleep/out/My_therapist_finds_my_marriage_strange.md

 Still, to respect Dr. Greenwald’s expertise, I’m posting this without my Husband knowing.
 Please don’t share this around, as he has ears in many places, and I fear he would worry if he found this.

 Finally, I won’t pretend my account makes complete sense.
 There is still much I haven’t understood myself.
-Regardless, I believe in my Husband.
-I have to.
-If anyone has questions, let me know.
+Regardless, I have no option but to trust my Husband.

+I will be reading and responding to your comments, if something significant changes I’ll make another post to keep you updated.

+\_\_\_\_\_\_\_\_\_

-(Author’s Note: We just learned that I’m pregnant with our firstborn.
-Maybe this time I’ll do it right.)
+A/N #1: We just learned that I’m pregnant with our \*Third child.

+A/N #2: My therapists autopsy report came out.
+The cause of death was an overdose on ambien.

+A/N #3: I found the Book of Tobit under our bed.